mihairoman/Cellular-Automata/README.md

 # Cellular-Automata

 Experimenting with cellular automata concept.
-Didn't have to be a NodeJs app, just wanted to experiment with Node (as I am new to it) and deploying applications to Heroku.
+Didn't have to be a NodeJs app, just wanted to play with Node (as I am new to it) and deploying applications to Heroku.

 Heroku link: http://cell-automata.herokuapp.com